softwareengineerprogrammer/geothermal-ui/README.md

 This is the issue tracking repository for the GEOPHIRES & HIP-RA web interfaces, as referenced in [the GEOPHIRES README](https://github.com/NREL/GEOPHIRES-X?tab=readme-ov-file#web-interface).

-The GEOPHIRES web interface is available at https://gtp.scientificwebservices.com/geophires/, also accessible via https://bit.ly/geophires
+The GEOPHIRES web interface is available at https://gtp.scientificwebservices.com/geophires.
+It is also accessible via https://bit.ly/geophires

-The HIP-RA web interface is available at https://gtp.scientificwebservices.com/hip-ra/.
+The HIP-RA web interface is available at https://gtp.scientificwebservices.com/hip-ra.

 ---